Rockhampton City, Queensland: Events

 Throughout the 2010s, a number of annual events were either established in Rockhampton City or relocated to the area from other parts of the city.

 The inaugural CBD Christmas Fair was held in East Street in 2013 and has since been held each year, usually around late November or early December.
 The event has become known for culminating in the lighting of the City Christmas Tree.
 In 2018, the tree was relocated from the roundabout at the intersection of East and Denham Street to the riverbank where it now usually stands in front of Customs House in Quay Street.

 Similarly, the inaugural Rockhampton River Festival, an arts and cultural event, was held in Rockhampton City in 2015, and has since become annual event held each July in the CBD.

 In 2019, both the annual Rockhampton Emergency Services Day and the Rockhampton Cultural Festival were located to the CBD after having been held at the Rockhampton Heritage Village for many years.

 The Rocky River Run was relocated to the riverside precinct in 2017 after having been held in Wandal since its inception in 2008.

 The annual Anzac Day march proceeds through the city and now concludes with a morning service at Rod Laver Plaza, which was previously held at City Hall.

 Big Bulls

 Rockhampton Art Gallery in Rockhampton City is home to one of the seven Big Bulls statues that decorate Rockhampton, which regards itself as the Beef Capital of Australia.
-Unliike the other bull statues which are intended as realistic depiction of different breeds of cattle, the "Under the Hammer" statue was created as an artwork.
+Unlike the other bull statues which are intended as realistic depiction of different breeds of cattle, the "Under the Hammer" statue was created as an artwork.
 The Big Bulls are listed as one of Australia's big things.